 A journal, even when cut to 5 percent of its bulk, reflects real time, where we can experience how sluggishly our human adventure unravels and how unprone people are to change.
 In a novel, Cheever's alcoholism would have been introduced, dramatized in a scene or two, and brought to a crisis in which either it or he would have been vanquished.
 In these journals, the decades of heavy drinking, of hangovers and self-rebukes and increasingly ominous physical and mental symptoms, just drag on.
 His life is measured out in belts, or "scoops."
 On a page from 1968, he describes his preparations for an amorous tryst:

-—or would have surprised, he might have added, no medical expert.
+--or would have surprised, he might have added, no medical expert.
 It was a wonder he could ambulate, let alone copulate.
-On the next page, be makes a stab at bringing his drinking and his writing into meaningful relation:
+On the next page, he makes a stab at bringing his drinking and his writing into meaningful relation:

 In this same year he rereads two old journals and comments:

 High spirits and weather reports recede into the background, and

 what emerges are two astonishing contests, one with alcohol and

 one with my wife.With alcohol, I record my failures, but the number